-- 1. Does the Company have any subsidiary company/ companies?
+- Does the Company have any subsidiary company/ companies?
 Yes, the Company has 14 subsidiary companies (including step-down subsidiaries) in India and abroad as on March 31, 2021. - 2.
 Do the subsidiary company/ companies participate in the BR initiatives of the parent company?
 The Company, along with all its subsidiaries, is guided by the Sterling Wilson Code on Business Ethics Policy ("the Code") to conduct their business in an ethical, transparent and accountable manner.
 It encourages its subsidiaries to carry out Business Responsibility ("BR") initiatives to the extent that they are material in relation to the business activities of the subsidiaries.
-The BR policies of foreign subsidiaries are in line with their respective local requirements and laws. - 3.
-Do any other entity/ entities that the Company does business with participate in the BR initiatives of the Company?
-Other entities such as suppliers, clients - 2.
-Principle-wise (as per NVGs) BR Policy/ Policies:
+The BR policies of foreign subsidiaries are in line with their respective local requirements and laws. - Do any other entity/ entities that the Company does business with participate in the BR initiatives of the Company?
+Other entities such as suppliers, clients and others with whom the Company does its business, are also obligated to adhere to the Code to the extent applicable.